Lorna/Dingle residents say “yes” to 20 mph zone

 The evidence we have on 20mph zones from across the country is quite good, so we do know that whilst it doesn’t lead to everyone driving at under 20mph, it does reduce average speeds and reduce both accidents and the severity of accidents.

-robert cohen
+3. robert cohen says:

 Iain, does your evidence confirm the increase in pollution or the additional wear and tear on vehicle suspensions and tyres? its there, but never published. older cars run by lower income households will suffer. in my experience – and i did the school run along St Anns Road North for many years – when people are in a rush they will ‘bounce’ over the bumps at 25 – 30 mph. i think chicanes work better, but again, will increase pollution.